-These horror fiction podcasts are some of the best: immaculately crafted, filled with the lore and supernatural elements, and obviously terrifying.
+These horror fiction podcasts are some of the best: immaculately crafted, filled with the lore and supernatural elements, and definitely terrifying.
 Some new and some old, all of these podcasts are anxiously awaiting for you to hit play.

 From iHeartRadio comes “Mordeo,” an immersive horror story that starts in the Monongahela Forest, when two brothers enter and only one returns.
 Isaiah Williams is attempting to resume to his normal life, but the harrowing events from the woods continue to haunt him.
 And now a dark secret threatens to turn him into the monster he originally fled.